Legislation of meat, wild and poultry products

 Meat fraud

-Meat fraud can be defined as the conscious or deliberate adaptation or alteration of some aspect of meat with the intention of obtaining a financial benefit.
+Meat can be defined as the conscious or deliberate adaptation or alteration of some aspect of meat with the intention of obtaining a financial benefit.
 This is often done administratively, for example by adjusting the administration, packaging or with the aim of misleading the customer.
 Traditionally, the Dutch Food Safety Authority-IOD has a good information position in the meat sector.
 About half of all reports that the NVWA-IOD receives or collects annually are about meat fraud.
 The same applies to the criminal investigations carried out by the Dutch food safety authority-IOD: roughly half of these focus on meat fraud.

 TwitterFacebookLinkedInPin It